Donjoy34/EKF_SLAM_FINAL_YEAR_PROJECT/README.md

 git clone --recurse-submodules -j8 git@gitlab.com:uh-fs-ai/uh-fs-ai.git
 ```

-> NOTE: if you're using Galactic & Ubuntu 20.04 please remember to checkout eufs_sim repo to master
->
-> `cd uh-fs-ai/src/eufs_sim`
->
-> `git checkout master`
->
-> `cd uh-fs-ai`
->

-> NOTE 2: If you are working on any development brach other than main please remember to use the below command line.
->
-> `git submodule update --init --recursive`

 **Setup EUFS_MASTER Variable**

-execute `pwd` command from your `uh-fs-ai` directory and replace `/path/to/the/directory` in the below command with output of `pwd` command to set the path of this directory as the EUFS_MASTER environment variable
+execute `pwd` command from your `uh-fs-ai` directory and replace `/path/to/the/directory` in the below command with output of `pwd` command to set the path of this directory as the EUFS_MASTER environment variable `Example : echo 'export EUFS_MASTER=/home/nihad/uh-fs-ai' >> ~/.bashrc`

 ```shell